libmcu/libmcu/modules/ratelim/README.md

 ```

 ## Time Source Override
+`ratelim_get_time_seconds()` supplies the elapsed time used by the bucket leak
+calculation.
+Generic hosted builds use a POSIX `time()` based port by default,
+while ESP-IDF and Zephyr builds use their platform uptime sources.

-Override `ratelim_get_time_seconds()` to provide a platform-specific time source
+Override `ratelim_get_time_seconds()` to provide an application-specific time
-when no system time is available, such as on bare-metal platforms.
-The returned
-value is in seconds and must be non-negative and monotonic or non-decreasing.
+source.
+The returned value is in seconds and must be non-negative and monotonic
+or non-decreasing.

+For bare-metal builds without a clock source, select the `stubs` ratelim port.
+Use `-DLIBMCU_RATELIM_PORT=stubs` for generic CMake builds or
+`LIBMCU_RATELIM_PORT=stubs` for Make builds.
+The stub returns `0`, so buckets do
+not leak unless the application provides a strong `ratelim_get_time_seconds()`
+implementation.

 ## Advantages
 - Modularity: Provides flexible APIs for direct request handling or callback-based execution.